hexbatch/apple-core/v1_index.md

 The caller can decide how to get the results, he can wait for the api call to return, or he can use a callback url, or do polling later.

 The core has its own user and authentication system.
 The layers use OAuth2 to register and log-in people.
-The layers talk to the core by storing core user bearer tokens that do not expire, and when they need to do the core to do things, they dispatch jobs using a temporary auth token that expires at the end of the job.
+The layers talk to the core by storing core user bearer elements that do not expire, and when they need to do the core to do things, they dispatch jobs using a temporary auth element that expires at the end of the job.

 The core itself does not have a superuser, or root user.
 But it does have a permission system.
 So the layers can be doing actions as different users to implement nested permissions.